kullrich/PolyPanner/README.md

 ## Installation

-You run binaries pre-compiled  or compile from code.
+You use pre-compiled binaries or compile from code.

 ### Use pre-compiled binaries